-🎵 🎄 Homeschool Holiday Music Month (Post Archives)
+🎵 🎄 🎅 Homeschool Holiday Music Month (Recent Posts)

-For Holiday Music Month, introduce your students to the early American “shape note” tradition by way of the beautiful carol “Star in the East,” first published in the Southern Harmony collection in 1835.
+For Homeschool Holiday Music Month, introduce your students to the early American shape-note tradition by way of the beautiful carol “Star in the East,” first published in the Southern Harmony collection in 1835.

 “Let’s merry be this day, / And let us now both sport and play, / Hang grief, cast care away, / God send you a happy new year!”
 (An ancient new-year carol sung to the tune “Greensleeves,” by the great countertenor Alfred Deller, for Homeschool Holiday Music Month.)